BlueBrain/hpc-coding-conventions/cpp/README.md

 * `${PROJECT}_CMAKE_FORMAT:BOOL`

-Although it is possible to overwrite the default settings to restrict the scanned directories, the formatting applies to the entire repository by default.
+Although it is possible to overwrite the default settings to restrict the scanned directories, the formatting applies to the entire repository except git submodules by default.

+To enable the formatting of CMake and C++ code inside git submodules, enable the `${PROJECT_NAME}_FORMATTING_NO_SUBMODULES:BOOL` CMake variable.

 Use `${PROJECT}_FORMATTING_ON:STRING` CMake variable to apply formatting on a subset.
 Possible values are: